ayleph/mediagoblin-piwik/README.rst

 mediagoblin-piwik
 =====================

 This plugin enables support for Piwik open source analytics in Gnu MediaGoblin.
-To make use of the Piwik plugin, you must have access Piwik installed or have access to a live Piwik instance.
+To make use of the Piwik plugin, you must have Piwik installed or have access to a live Piwik instance.

 Install Piwiki
 ==========================